 Presumably the bit about, “cannot be deleted/forgotten request” means that the GDPR’s right to be forgotten rules do not apply to the temporary usage data the product may log.
 This right is discussed in the Norton LifeLock Global Privacy Statement, where it states in the Your Privacy Rights section that you may have the right to delete or request the erasure of personal data concerning you.

 Combined, these privacy documents don’t make us feel very comfortable about the privacy of your data.
 Most VPN users expect a higher level of privacy.
 There are some great no-logs VPNs that we have compared, which you can see in the NordVPN vs ExpressVPN report.

 2. Limited number of countries and no control over which cities you connect to

 When you activate Norton VPN, you can let the service handle the connection for you, or you can manually select the country for your VPN server.
 As of this review, the server network is limited, with locations in 31 countries.
 This selection of locations is on the low side when you consider that other large VPNs give you more than 50 countries to choose from, as you can see with NordVPN and IPVanish.

 Note also that we said you can choose the country.
 Unlike most services, you can select the country you want, but not a specific city within that country.
 In some cases, that is just fine.
 In others, it can be a real problem.
-The United States is the 4th largest country on Earth, with lots of room for VPN servers.

 The problem is further exacerbated by the fact that we don’t know exactly how many locations Secure VPN has in the United States, nor how we get assigned to one of these spaces when we connect.
 Here’s an example of the kinds of problems this can cause.